Aggregating Funnels for Faster Fetch&Add and Queues: Experimental Evaluation

 \subsection{Experimental Setup}

-We used Google Cloud Platform's \texttt{c3-standard-176} instance for our experiments.
-It has an Intel Xeon Platinum 8481C processor with 176 hyperthreads with 2-way hyperthreading throughout 4 sockets at 2.7GHz, and 704GB of main memory.
-Our \FetchAndAdd\ and queue benchmarks are in C++, compiled with \texttt{g++ 13.2.0} with \texttt{-O3} and \texttt{-std=c++17} flag.
-We used \texttt{mimalloc} for scalable memory allocation and \texttt{numactl -i all} to distribute memory evenly across the sockets.
+We used Google Cloud Platform's \texttt{c3-standard-176} instance, which has four 4th Gen Intel Xeon Platinum 8481C processors with a total of 176 hyper-threads with 2-way hyper-threading, and 704GB of main memory.
+We also briefly discuss results on an AMD machine and older Intel machines at the end of \Cref{sec:main_benchmark}.
+Our \FetchAndAdd\ and queue benchmarks are implemented in C++, and compiled with \texttt{g++ 13.2.0} with the \texttt{-O3} and \texttt{-std=c++17} flags.
+We used \texttt{mimalloc} for scalable memory allocation and \texttt{numactl -i all} to distribute memory evenly across the four sockets.

+We ran experiments with the simpler version of \Cref{code-overflow} without the code in \begingroupcyan\endgroup\ for handling overflows.
+We believe the overhead added by the overflow handling code should be insignificant in the common case where overflows are infrequent.
 We used the appropriate memory fences for correctness in weak memory models, and memory alignment to avoid false sharing.
 Our implementation uses epoch-based reclamation \cite{F03} to safely free shared memory.

-All \FetchAndAdd\ benchmarks were run for 2 seconds with random arguments between 1 and 100, and with 5 repetitions to average the results.
-The error bars in each plot show the standard deviation of the 5 runs, which was small in most cases.
+All \FetchAndAdd\ benchmarks were run for 2 seconds with random arguments between 1 and 100, and with 10 repetitions to average the results.
+The error bars in each plot show the standard deviation of the 10 runs, which was small in most cases.
 To model a context where a fetch-and-add object is used in a larger algorithm, we added a geometrically distributed random amount of additional local work between a thread's operations on the object.
 We varied the ratio between \op{Read}() and \op{Fetch\&Add} operations, the number of threads, and the amount of additional work.
-Unless stated otherwise, experiments reported here used a mean of 512 hardware cycles, or roughly 0.2 microseconds, of additional work between operations on the fetch-and-add object.
+Unless stated otherwise, experiments used a mean of 512 hardware cycles, or roughly 0.2 microseconds, of additional work between operations on the fetch-and-add object.